billmj/UTEP_PNNL_DeepLearning_Optimization/cyPAPI/README.md

     ```

 ## Reason of installing papi rather than using the papi module on Perlmutter
 We found that perftools-base causes an overhead issue when testing Treece code testing hardware counts making concerns for potential errors in collecting data.
 Using the papi github repo helped show correct results.
+In addition the reset() function to reset hardware counts was not correctly outputting the hardware counts for fmaa.

 ## Troubleshooting